CalmDownVal/predux/packages/predux/readme.md

 ## Slice Actions and Reducers

 A slice is a part of the store logically separated by its responsibility.
-For example a store of a blog might have slices: articles, comments, users.
-Slices can be dependent on one another (e.g. articles and comments reference to a user who authored them), but must not affect data in foreign slices (e.g. an action of the comments slice must not modify users).
+For example a store of a blog might have slices for articles, comments, users.
+Slices can be dependent on one another (e.g. articles and comments have references pointing to a user who authored them), but must not affect data in foreign slices (e.g. an action of the comments slice must not modify users).

 With Predux you provide the reducers for a slice's action; Its creator is then derived from the reducer's signature automatically.